Subekshyeah/Top_youtuber_UK/README.md

 - What did we learn?

-We discovered that
+We discovered that:

-1. NoCopyrightSOunds, Dan Rhodes and DanTDM are the channnels with the most subscribers in the UK
+1. NoCopyrightSounds, DanTDM and Dan Rhodes are the channels with the most subscribers in the UK
-2. GRM Daily, Man City and Yogscast are the channels with the most videos uploaded
+2. GRM Daily, Man City and YOGSCAST Lewis & Simon are the channels with the most videos uploaded
-3. DanTDM, Dan RHodes and Mister Max are the channels with the most views
+3. DanTDM, Dan Rhodes and Mister Max are the channels with the most views
-4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music
+4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focused on entertainment and music